jellyfin-archive/jellyfin-docs/general/administration/installing.md

     sudo mkdir data cache config log

-If you are running Debian or a derivative, you must also download and install the Jellyfin specific ffmpeg.
+If you are running Debian or a derivative, you can also download and install an ffmpeg release built specifically for Jellyfin.
 Be sure to download the latest release that matches your OS (4.2.1-3 for Debian Stretch assumed below).

     sudo wget https://github.com/jellyfin/jellyfin-ffmpeg/releases/download/v4.2.1-3/jellyfin-ffmpeg_4.2.1-3-stretch_amd64.deb
     sudo dpkg --install jellyfin-ffmpeg_4.2.1-3-stretch_amd64.deb